Today's featured plant is the Ox-eye Daisy, Chrysanthemum leucanthemum.

 Ox-eye daisies are not a great forage plant for other animals because of the presence of pyrethrum, a naturally occurring pesticide that gives the leaves a bitter taste.
-Horses, sheep, and goats will eat ox-eye daisy, but cows and pigs avoid it. (reference) It may impart an “off” taste to the milk of lactating animals if eaten.
+Sheep and goats will eat ox-eye daisy, but cows and pigs avoid it. (reference) It may impart an “off” taste to the milk of lactating animals if eaten.

 Young shoots and leaves are edible, but bitter.
 They may be used sparingly in salads as a bitter herb and digestive tonic.